Southeast Alaska Fishing Charters information

 Rockfish are almost a pest in our area.
 If they didn't taste so good we would complain.
 However, the black rockfish or "black bass" as we like to call them and yellow eye rockfish are really premium fish!
 There are places we can go where the black bass are so thick they will swarm under the boat and actually leap in the air to take your gear!
 Any pinnacle or rocky ground will usually be covered in yellow eye, quill back, china or other numerous species of rockfish.

 Regulations for rockfish are broken in to two categories, Pelagic rockfish which includes the black bass allows for 5 per day.
-Non-Pelagic rockfish which includes yellow eye allows for 2 per day, only 1 which may be a yellow eye.
-Additionally there is a 1 yellow eye per person annual limit.
+Non-Pelagic rockfish which includes yellow eye allows for 1 per day.
+Additionally there is an annual limit of 1 yellow eye per person.
 We have release mechanisms on board to get the rockfish back down to the bottom safely so they can be caught and released without harm.

 Rockfish only yield around 30% recovery in two decent filets of crisp white meat but they also help to fill the boxes and offer some variety.